NetsBlox/mobile/README.md

     - install netsblox depndecies to allow buliding dist file `cd netsblox && npm i; cd ../`
 - Setup NetsBlox's browser by going to src/browser and running `git submodule update --init --recursive`
 - Create a relative symlink from netsblox's browser directory to www/assets/netsblox-client `ln -s ../../netsblox/src/browser www/assets/netsblox-client`
-- Set the server address for ionic through `src/commons`.
-TODO have it set the address as part of the compilation process.

 ### Platform Dependent Tips